Last Updated: May 29, 2024

 McDermott's screen debut was in the 1987 war film "Hamburger Hill."
 Other projects he worked on in the 1980s include "Steel Magnolias" (1989), starring opposite the actress Julia Roberts; "Twister" (1989); and "Neon Empire" (1989).
 His big break came in 1993 with the hit film "In the Line of Fire," for which McDermott received praise for his connection with Clint Eastwood.

-"In the Line of Fire" helped McDermott gain greater recognition, and land a spot on the television series "The Practice."
+"In the Line of Fire" helped McDermott gain greater recognition and land a spot on the television series "The Practice."
 In the legal drama, he played the role of lawyer and law firm head Bobby Donnell, appearing on the show for eight seasons from 1997 to 2004.
-His role on the show launched him into the spotlight, and helping land him a spot on People's list of the "50 Most Beautiful People in the World" in both 1998 and 2000.
-Furthermore, his role as Bobby Donnell earned him a Golden Globe Award for Best Performance by an Actor in a Television Series – Drama, and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+His role on the show launched him into the spotlight and helped land him a spot on People's list of the "50 Most Beautiful People in the World" in both 1998 and 2000.
+Furthermore, his role as Bobby Donnell earned him a Golden Globe Award for Best Performance by an Actor in a Television Series – Drama and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
 However, despite his success, he was cut from the show due to "economic and creative realities" and pressure from ABC to reduce costs, according to show producer David E. Kelley, and did not appear in the final two episodes of the final season.

 Jason Kempin / Getty Images

 The year 2013 brought McDermott's appearance in three different films: "The Campaign," "The Perks of Being a Wallflower," and "Nobody Walks."
-He continued his streak of appearing in short-lived television series with the CBS shows "Hostages" (2013) as FBI agent Duncan Carlisle, and "Stalker" (2014) as Detective Jack Larsen.
+He continued his streak of appearing in short-lived television series with the CBS shows "Hostages" (2013) as FBI agent Duncan Carlisle and "Stalker" (2014) as Detective Jack Larsen.

 Other Projects and Pursuits

-McDermott launched his first photography exhibition, "The Dylan Project, Make Some Noise!" in Montreal Quebec, at Avenue Art Gallery.
-The exhibition was a collaboration with Art Agent, Marina Cutler, in support of The V-Day Organization, which supported women who have suffered violent acts of aggression.
-The exhibition was a way for McDermott to combine his support for the organization with his love of photography, and raise funds and awareness for a good cause.
+McDermott launched his first photography exhibition, "The Dylan Project, Make Some Noise!" in Montreal, Quebec, at Avenue Art Gallery.
+The exhibition was a collaboration with Art Agent Marina Cutler in support of The V-Day Organization, which supported women who have suffered violent acts of aggression.
+The exhibition was a way for McDermott to combine his support for the organization with his love of photography and raise funds and awareness for a good cause.

 Personal Life

 Dylan McDermott married actress Shiva Rose on November 19, 1995.
 They have two daughters together, Colette and Charlotte.
 Reflecting McDermott's close relationship with playwright Eve Ensler, his daughter Colette's birth features prominently in Ensler's "The Vagina Monologues."
-People Magazine confirmed in September 2007 that McDormott and Rose had separated.
-McDermott filed for divorced in May 2008, and their it was finalized in January 2009.
+People Magazine confirmed in September 2007 that McDermott and Rose had separated.
+McDermott filed for divorce in May 2008, and it was finalized in January 2009.
 McDermott began dating his "Stalker" co-star Maggie Q after meeting on-set in early 2014, and they announced their engagement in January 2015.
 However, the couple split after a four-year engagement in February 2019.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.